Which California colleges help transform impoverished students into wealthy adults?

 It’s a piece of the American Dream: An economically disadvantaged student goes to college, studies hard, graduates, lands a good job and eventually becomes wealthy.
 But how often does it happen in California?
 And which colleges are good at helping launch students from poor backgrounds into wealthy careers?

-The answers to those questions can be found in a new study of millions of tax records by researchers at Brown, Stanford and Harvard universities.
+The answers to those questions can be found in a new study of millions of tax records by researchers at Brown, UC Berkeley, Stanford and the U.S. Treasury.
 The study is part of The Equality of Opportunity Project, which aims to measure “upper-income mobility.”
 That’s the long-stated American ideal of children growing up to have a higher standard of living than their parents.

 The researchers set out to determine which colleges were central to helping kids along that journey.
 They examined more than 30 million recent tax records showing individual earnings for Americans who attended college in the early 2000s.
 They looked for people who entered college relatively poor and emerged a decade later relatively wealthy.